fwilleke80/com_audioarchive/README.md

 Random mode should normally be used without module caching when a new random selection is expected on each request.
 Clip-of-the-day mode produces a stable daily selection.

-## Using the Audio Archive Tags module
+## Using the Punga Audio Archive Tags module

 The package also contains: